How To Get a Marijuana Card in Gifford, FL

 How to Prepare for a Med Marijuana Consultation

 Per Florida law, patients must be 21 years or older to receive a MMJ ID Card.
 If you are younger than 21, your guardian or caregiver must be at least 21 and certified.
-You must be seen by a licensed medical cannabis doctor, who will input your information into the Marijuana Use Registry if they qualify you.
+You must be seen by a licensed medical cannabis doctor, who will input your information into the OMMU if they qualify you.

 Be prepared to review your past treatments and their effectiveness with your med marijuana doctor during your visit.
 Your MMJ Doctor may also speak to you about possible dosages and different Florida cannabis strains available, as well as the legal forms of medical cannabis, such as dried smokable flower, marijuana edibles, THC and CBD oils, concentrate syringes, concentrates, topical’s, and vape pens with cartridges.